FSantosCodes/Urban-rural-gradients-predict-educational-gaps/README.md

 * **data inputs**: this [link](https://indoamerica-my.sharepoint.com/:f:/g/personal/ernestosantos_uti_edu_ec/EiuLcuHXu9JNg_kiPRIeIMoBZsCIi6rX7lcHcH4n90RhNQ?e=faBYdd) allows to download data input files.
 These includes the HSCH, MCRO and AFAC databases;
 * **data outputs**: this [link](https://indoamerica-my.sharepoint.com/:f:/g/personal/ernestosantos_uti_edu_ec/Elu3MiDn9Y1MlC2ZSf2sUoMB0VCDxWrewJBE4S43Jiy0Zg?e=2Xs7K8) allows to download data output files, organized by theme groups described in the publication (AE: academic environment; SC: socio economic and cultural; and CS: cognitive skills).
 These files include the resulting R environment (.Rdata), a sample of the iteration files (.csv) and shapefiles (.shp) produced during processing;
-* **scripts**: located in this repository, it contains the scripts used for processing; and
+* **scripts**: constitutes a folder located in this repository, which contains the scripts used for processing; and
-* **shinyApp**: located in this repository, it includes the source code of the web app for visualize outputs.
+* **shinyApp**: constitutes a folder located in this repository, which contains the source code of the web app used for visualize outputs.

 The next sections describes with detail the structure and relevant sections of the scripts, using as example the Academic Environment (AE) theme group.